 In full, the UN Guiding Principles does not create new international obligations; rather, they elaborate the implications for businesses (and states) of existing standards and practices within a single, comprehensive template.
-They have been welcomed by all stakeholder groups and been incorporated into the OECD Guidelines for Multinational Enterprises, 6 the International Organization for Standardization's ISO 26000 standard7 and the Performance Standards of the International Finance Corporation (IFC).8 The European Union has also recognised the UN Guiding Principles as one of the cornerstones of an evolving global framework for corporate social responsibility.
+They have been welcomed by all stakeholder groups and been incorporated into OECD Due Diligence Guidance for Responsible Business Conduct,6 the International Organization for Standardization's ISO 26000 standard7 and the Performance Standards of the International Finance Corporation (IFC).8 The European Union has also recognised the UN Guiding Principles as one of the cornerstones of an evolving global framework for corporate social responsibility.
+The OECD Due Diligence Guidance for Responsible Business Conduct provides a baseline for implementing due diligence for responsible business conduct across all supply chains, with reference to workers, human rights, the environment, bribery, consumers and corporate governance.

-Beyond the UN Guiding Principles, the OECD's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas9 (the 'OECD Guidance') is an important source of practical advice to help companies respect human rights, specifically those associated with sourcing from conflict-affected and high-risk areas.
-Applicable to all minerals, the OECD Guidance outlines a five-step risk-based process for due diligence that companies can use to avoid contributing to conflict through their mineral sourcing practices.
-The OECD Guidance forms the basis of a COP provision in its own right (see COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas) but, given the strong links with the UN Guiding Principles, is also referenced in the sections below.
+Beyond the UN Guiding Principles, the OECD's Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas9 is an important source of practical advice to help companies respect human rights, specifically those associated with sourcing from conflict-affected and high-risk areas.
+Applicable to all minerals, the Guidance outlines a five-step risk-based process for due diligence that companies can use to avoid contributing to conflict through their mineral sourcing practices.